RetiredWizard/Serial-File-Manager/README.md

 # Serial-File-Manager
 File manager that bootstraps itself over a serial REPL connection

-**The Second line of code will need to be edited for the specific com port and parameters**
+**The Ninth line of code will need to be edited for the specific com port and parameters**
 ```
     ser = serial.Serial('com33',115200,timeout=5)
 ```